 - Increasing confidence, peace, vitality, and well-being

-- Improving ways to manage anger, depression and moods
+- Improving ways to manage anger, depression, and anxiety

 - Discovering new ways to solve problems